Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Have a detailed profile**
     Create a detailed profile on housing websites, and upload your documents.
 It helps you make a good impression when you message a landlord.
 - **Be brief**
     Don't make landlords read.
 Write message short and simple messages.
 Only send the important parts of your documents.
+Include all the important information in your first message.

 ### What landlords want